cs1msa/WPIplus/Ground Truths/Classification/Readme.md

 - **Issued date**: The patent must have an issue date after October 1, 2015.
 - **Relevant labels**: The patent must contain at least one of those labels assigned in the respective test set.

+**Exception:** For the fourth test set (#CLTS4), applying the above criteria results in very few patent documents, which finally correspond to even fewer single patents.
+To overcome this limitation, we relaxed the criteria by including both A and B documents issued within the second year of the WPI dataset (i.e. after January 1, 2015).

 ## Generalizable Methodology

 This process is repeatable for constructing classification test sets across different verticals and classification schemes (Main-Further/IPCR/CPC), ensuring consistent evaluation across various patent datasets.